MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

 - **Processor throttling**: You can set the weight of a virtual processor to provide the processor with a larger or smaller share of CPU cycles.
 The properties ensure that VMs can be prioritized or deprioritized when CPU resources are overcommitted.
 For highly intensive workloads, more virtual processors can be added, especially when a physical CPU is close to its upper limit.
     -   **High, Normal, Low, Custom**: Specifies how the CPU is distributed when contention occurs.
 Higher priority virtual machines will be allocated CPU first.
     - **Reserve CPU cycles (%)**: Specifies the percentage of CPU resources that are associated with one logical processor that should be reserved for the virtual machine.
 This is useful when a virtual machine runs applications that are particularly CPU-intensive and you want to ensure a minimal level of CPU resources.
 A zero setting indicates that no specific CPU percentage is reserved for the virtual machine.
-    - **Limit CPU cycles (%)**: Specifies that the virtual machine should not consume more than the indicated percentage of one logical processor.
+    - **Limit CPU cycles (%)**: Specifies that the virtual machine shouldn't consume more than the indicated percentage of one logical processor.

 - **Memory throttling and weight**: Memory throttling helps to prioritize or deprioritize access to memory resources in scenarios where memory resources are constrained.
 When memory usage on a host is high, then the virtual machines with a higher memory priority are allocated memory resources before the virtual machines with a lower priority.
 If you specify a lower priority, it might prevent a virtual machine from starting when other virtual machines are running and the available memory is low.
 You can set the memory priority settings and thresholds as follows: